 If this is YOU, we suggest the V-Neck Anarkali suit from the “Baiguni” Collection

 An outfit for Chaand raat

 Friends/family will be over and everyone will flaunt their henna skills.
-There is great risk of getting it smeared all over your clothes but you still want to look like the life of the party!
-You want a no fuss, yet statement look that can double as a dholki look for a best friend’s dholki later in the year….
+There is a great risk of getting it smeared all over your clothes but you still want to look like the life of the party!
+You want a no-fuss, yet statement look that can double as a dholki look for a best friend’s dholki later in the year….